 The best way to get around Seattle is by car, especially if you want to explore outside the city.
 However, be prepared for heavy traffic during rush hour and high prices for parking around downtown and at your hotel (nightly parking rates can cost as much as $50).
 You can rent a car at the Seattle-Tacoma International Airport (SEA), which is located about 13 miles south of downtown, but you can avoid a steep rental surcharge if you grab a taxi or the Link light rail into the city and wait to pick up your car until you're in town.
 Expect to pay between $40 and $55 for a taxi ride into downtown from the airport.
 If you're only in Seattle for a day or two, consider relying on public transportation.
 In this case, it may make the most sense to purchase an ORCA card, a transit pass that allow for unlimited rides on all local public transit (excluding the monorail and ferries).

-Steep fares could be a strong deterrent from riding the King County Metro bus, which operates routes throughout the city, however it still beats rental car costs.
-A single ride costs between $2.50 and $3.25 for adults, depending on the distance and the time of day.
+Steep fares could be a deterrent from riding the King County Metro bus, which operates routes throughout the city, however it still beats rental car costs.
+A single ride costs $2.75 for adults.
 Keep in mind that exact change is required or you can purchase a reloadable ORCA card.
 Schedules vary by bus line, so be sure to check the King Country transit website before venturing out.

 The Seattle Streetcar operates two routes currently, the South Lake Union Streetcar and the First Hill Streetcar, but is expected to eventually offer four routes through different neighborhoods in Seattle.
 One-way rides cost $2.25 for adults and $1.50 for children ages 6 to 18.
-Hours of operation vary by the two lines, but generally run from early morning to at least 11 p.m. or 1 a.m. at the latest.
+Hours of operation vary by the two lines, but generally run from early morning to 11 p.m. or 1 a.m. at the latest.
 You can purchase a day pass for $4.50 ($3 for kids).

 For a unique view of the city, consider taking a ride on the Seattle Monorail.
 It runs from the Seattle Center (across from the Space Needle) to the Westlake Center Mall (several blocks from the Pike Place Market).
-One-way trips cost $2.25 for adults and $1 for kids ages 5 to 12.
+One-way trips cost $2.50 for adults and $1.25 for kids ages 5 to 12.
 The monorail begins service at 7:30 a.m.
 Monday through Friday, and 8:30 a.m.
-Saturdays and Sundays; services halts at 11 p.m. every day of the week.
+Saturdays and Sundays; services halts at 9 or 11 p.m., depending on the day.

 |Ferry or Water Taxi||

 Seattle's neighborhoods are relatively compact and walkable.
-However, a faster (and more fun) way to navigate the city is via bicycle.
+However, it may be faster (and more fun) to navigate the city are via bicycle or scooter.
 Seattle is a very bike-friendly city: You can find bike rental shops throughout the downtown area, and most of the streets feature bike lanes.
-A bike sharing service, Pronto, offers 50 stations around downtown, Capitol Hill, South Lake Union and the University District, with plans for further expansion.
-You can purchase a 24-hour or 3-day pass for $8 and $16, respectively.
-If riding a bike in the city, just be sure to wear a helmet to ensure your own safety and to avoid a fine from the police.
+Currently, two private companies, JUMP and Lime, offer electric, dockless bike-share options.
+If riding a bike in the city, wear a helmet to ensure your own safety and to avoid a fine from the police.